 What is a Farm Stay?

 Farm vacations are well known around the world but not so for many Americans.
 ‘Know your farmer.
-Know your food.’ is a current rallying cry in the U.S. as urbanites look for connections to their food and to the countryside, and farmers look for avenues to sustainability.
+Know your food.’ is a current rallying cry in the U.S. as urbanites look for connections to their food and to the countryside, and farmers (and ranchers) look for avenues to sustainability.

 What a farm stay is not is a bed on a non-working farm or ranch.
 Rather it’s about the rural experience and putting a personal face and story to farming.
 It’s about meeting in the middle – farmer and guest.
 Everyone benefits.